nagasudhirpulla/taming_python/blog/skills/folium_text_markers.md

 * Text can be drawn on the map using markers.
 * While creating a marker, use ```DivIcon``` as the marker icon
-* HTML content can be used as the DivIcon.
+* HTML can be used as the DivIcon content.
 So we can write the desired text in the DivIcon, to achieve the text-marker effect
 *

 ### Example